-Load Healer Automatic Load Protection
+Load Healer (Automatic Load Protection)

 Protect Artifactory from overload by monitoring worker-thread consumption and throttling offending activities with HTTP 429 when the node enters an outage state.

-Since: Available in Artifactory 7.161.
+Since: Available in Artifactory 7.161.15.

-Load Healer protects JFrog Artifactory from overload caused by a single activity monopolizing the available worker threads.
+Load Healer protects Artifactory from overload caused by a single activity monopolizing the available worker threads.
 Most Artifactory outages occur when the working thread pool is exhausted and new requests are rejected or time out.

 To do this, Load Healer classifies incoming requests into activities, such as downloads for a package type, uploads to a repository, calls to a specific API, or traffic from a single user.
 A single request can belong to multiple activities.
 For example, a request may be classified as both limitUser and limitModule.